Collared peccary

+The species is found in the tropical and subtropical Americas.

 Description

 The collared peccary stands around 20-24 in tall at the shoulder and is about 1.0–1.5 m long.
 It weighs between 16 and 27 kg.
 The dental formula is: 2/3,1/1,3/3,3/3.
 The collared peccary has small tusks that point toward the ground when the animal is upright.
 It has slender legs with a robust or stocky body.
 The tail is often hidden in the coarse fur of the peccary.
+The animal has a musk gland on its back, several inches above the tail.
+This automatically discharges a skunklike scent when its hairs are raised in alarm, alerting other members of its herd.
+Peccary will also rub their scent onto rocks and tree stumps to mark their territory, and rub the scent on each other to help with identification.